 Having your mug shot show up on the internet could affect your ability to get a job, form new relationships, and negatively hinder other areas of your life.
 What the public does not realize is that you could be arrested, but never charged with a crime.
 In some states like Florida, however, your mug shot could show up within hours and still be online for years, even if you are innocent.

-Criminal records are big business, and some companies profit from posting negative information online, then charging you to take it down.
+Criminal records are big business, and some companies profit from posting negative information online, while others charge you to take it down.
 The Washington Post reported in 2018 about a company called Mugshots.com that charged people $399 to remove their mugshots from the internet.
 During a three-year period, that company bilked $2.4 million from 5,703 victims.
 The three owners were arrested and sued.
 They have since changed their business model.

-Thankfully, there are legal and safe ways to get your mugshots removed from the internet without being swindled.
+Thankfully, there are legal and safe ways to erase mugshots from the internet without being swindled.
 You can also go as far as erasing yourself completely from the internet.

 How Long Does It Take for Mugshots to Appear Online